gkono-splunk/o11y-lambda-workshop/README.md

   - Essentially, this function receives a message, and puts that message as a record to the targeted Kinesis Stream

 ### Deploying the Lambda Functions & Generating Trace Data
-Now that we are familiar with the contents of our `auto` directory, we can deploy the resources for our workshop, and generate some trace data from our Lambda functions.
+Now that we are familiar with the contents of our **auto** directory, we can deploy the resources for our workshop, and generate some trace data from our Lambda functions.

-#### Initialize Terraform in the `auto` directory
+#### Initialize Terraform in the **auto** directory
-In order to deploy the resources defined in the `main.tf` file, you first need to make sure that Terraform is initialized in the same folder as that file.
+In order to deploy the resources defined in the **main.tf** file, you first need to make sure that Terraform is initialized in the same directory as that file.

-- Ensure you are in the `auto` directory:
+- Ensure you are in the **auto** directory:
   ```bash
   pwd
   ```
     - _The expected output would be **~/o11y-lambda-workshop/auto**_

-- If you are not in the `auto` directory, run the following command:
+- If you are not in the **auto** directory, run the following command:
   ```bash
   cd ~/o11y-lambda-workshop/auto
   ```